hjleepapa/1.main/HACKATHON_DESCRIPTION.md

 ## What it does

-**Sambanova Voice AI Productivity System** is an enterprise voice assistant that enables teams to manage their entire productivity workflow through natural conversation:
+**Convonet Voice AI Productivity System** is an enterprise voice assistant that enables teams to manage their entire productivity workflow through natural conversation:

 ### Core Capabilities: